 “This can lead to better performance, as users often explore products on Instagram before visiting your website to learn more and purchase.”

 Pro tip: In addition to facilitating direct purchases, Instagram fosters a sense of community that helps brands build social credibility, according to Hughes.
-Brands can connect with their consumers and followers by engaging in comments, sharing UGC, and posting buyer stories to enhance brand loyalty and cultivate a deeper relationship with the audience.
+Big brands and small businesses alike can connect with their consumers and followers by engaging in comments, sharing UGC, and posting buyer stories to enhance brand loyalty and cultivate a deeper relationship with the audience.

 8 Instagram ad mistakes to avoid